On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: Introduction

-In \cite{Greenbaum89} an analogy was established between finite precision Lanczos computations with matrix $A$ and initial vector $q_1$ and exact Lanczos applied to a larger matrix $T$ whose eigenvalues all lie in tiny intervals about the eigenvalues of $A$.
-The initial vector $\hat{q}_1$ associated with $T$ was such that the sum of squares of its components in the directions of eigenvectors of $T$ corresponding to eigenvalues in the interval about an eigenvalue $\lambda_i$ of $A$ was approximately equal to the square of the component of $q_1$ in the direction of the corresponding eigenvector $v_i$ of $A$.
-This meant that theorems (that assume exact arithmetic) about the behavior of the Lanczos algorithm applied to such matrices $T$ with such initial vectors $\hat{q}_1$, could be applied to finite precision computations with matrix $A$ and initial vector $q_1$.
+This meant that theorems (that assume exact arithmetic) about the behavior of the first $J$ steps of the Lanczos algorithm applied to such matrices $T$ with such initial vectors $\hat{q}_1$ could be applied to finite precision computations with matrix $A$ and initial vector $q_1$.

 The assumptions needed for this analogy to hold were that vectors $q_1 , \ldots , q_J$ generated by the finite precision computation satisfied